breakin/snestistics/docs/tutorial-1.md

 What does each piece mean?

 * The lower-case m indicates that we have a 8-bit accumulator (memory flag is set).
+If multiple values a * will be there instead.
 * The upper-case I indicates that we have 16-bit index registers (index flag is not set).
+If multiple values a * will be there instead.
-* The 80 means that the data bank was 80 when we came here
+* The 80 means that the data bank was 80 for this instruction.
+If there was many options this field will simply be white spaces.
-* The 0000 means that the direct page was 0 when we came here
+* The column with four white spaces after 80 is room for the direct page.
+Since this piece of code doesn't care about the direct page register it seems to be called with all sorts of values and hence it is left blank.
-* The 8083DF means that it is located at program counter $8083DF (bank $80, address $83DF).
+* The 8083DF means that this instruction is used when the program bank and program counter is $8083DF (bank $80, address $83DF).
 * C2 20 is the encoding of this opcode as bytes.
 This is what can be found in the ROM-file.
 * rep.B #$20 means that we clear the processor status flags for the flags in the number $20.
 	* Note how on the next line the accumulator is now 16-bit (upper-case M).